zmalone/chef-web-docs/source/local-development/windows/get-set-up/2/_index.md

 This option uses [Hyper-V](https://technet.microsoft.com/windowsserver/dd448604.aspx) to manage virtual machine instances on your workstation.

-Choose this option if you're using a Windows workstation, [your workstation can run Hyper-V](https://msdn.microsoft.com/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility), and you'd rather work with local virtual machines than with cloud instances.
+Choose this option if you're using a Windows 8.1 or Windows 10 workstation, [your workstation can run Hyper-V](https://msdn.microsoft.com/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility), and you'd rather work with local virtual machines than with cloud instances.
 This option can take longer to set up than the EC2 option because you need to download and set up a base Windows Server image.

 <a class="button radius" href="/local-development/windows/get-set-up/get-set-up-hyper-v/">Get set up with Test Kitchen and Hyper-V</a>